 Lake Erie College Endowed and Annual Scholarships

 Lake Erie College is fortunate to have many scholarships established and funded by generous donors.
-We have an Annual Scholarship Directory and Application to learn more about these scholarships and to apply.
+These scholarships will be awarded by the financial aid office based upon scholarship criteria.

 You may be the fortunate recipient of a scholarship from a club, organization or your high school!
 Be sure to let the financial aid office know if you are a recipient.
 The donor typically sends your scholarship to either our office or to the Bursar’s office to post on your student account.

 There are many websites devoted to scholarship searches.
 Our experience tells us that your best probability of receiving a scholarship is to look close to home.
 Apply for scholarships from your high school, local clubs, and organizations.
 Never spend money on an application!
 It never hurts to apply as even the smallest scholarship can perhaps help you borrow less.
 Here are some popular search sites:

 Student loans are borrowed money that must be repaid, with interest.
 You should examine you need for assistance and your future ability to repay before taking out a loan.
 You enter repayment on your student loan after you leave college.

 is for undergraduate and graduate students.
 You must be enrolled at least half-time and have a FAFSA filed for initial eligibility.
 A Fed Direct Loan may be subsidized based upon need as determined by your FAFSA results.
 The U. S. Department of Education pays the interest on your subsidized loan while you are enrolled (at least half-time) and during your 6 month grace period.
 Graduate students are not eligible for the subsidized loan.

 The Federal Direct Loan amounts are determined by your dependency status, grade level and academic level as shown in the tables below:

 Information about Financial Aid - Federal Direct Loan - Dependent Undergraduate Student, Excel Sheet Download.